-Nestlé has reported organic sales growth of 1.3% in its second quarter results, after strong consumer stockpiling in March was followed by weaker demand in Q2.
+Nestlé has reported organic sales growth of 1.3% in its second quarter results, after strong consumer stockpiling in March was followed by weaker demand.

 The Swiss food giant cut its full-year forecast to 2-3% growth in organic sales, from “more than 3.5%” previously.